ustegrew/csv-validator/README.md

 ### Design your policy

 The validator is driven by a policy which checks the given data according to a set of rules.
-To build a policy you need to create an object of type `org.ph394b8fe.validator.policy.TPolicy` and augment it with the necessary rules
+To build a policy you need to create an object of type `org.ph394b8fe.validator.policy.TPolicy` and augment it with the necessary rules.
+All rule parameters are passed as strings.
+This makes it easy to retrieve those parameters from elsewhere, e.g. a database, configuration files, ...

 ```java
 TPolicy policy = new TPolicy ()